Hermann Remmele: 1914 to 1932

 From 1930 he was chairman of the Kampfbund gegen den Faschismus (de).

-From 16 members of the committee of the Communist Party organ, in 1924 only Remmele and Ernst Thälmann were left in the Official in 1929.
+Of the 16 members that made up the Communist Party committee in 1924, only Remmele and Ernst Thälmann remained in 1929.

 Exile in Moscow

-After he, along with Heinz Neumann, lost a factional war within the KPD, Remmele relinquished his position in the party's Secretariat of the Central Committee in October 1932.
-This was followed in November 1933 by his exclusion from the Central Committee of the Communist Party and the Politbüro, and forced to resign from his functions in the ECCI.
+After he, along with Heinz Neumann, lost a factional conflict within the KPD, Remmele relinquished his position in the party's Secretariat of the Central Committee in October 1932.
+This was followed in November 1933 by his exclusion from the Central Committee and the Politburo, and he was forced to resign from his functions in the ECCI.
 He subsequently left Germany for Moscow.

-Following the Nazi seizure of power, his German citizenship was revoked in March 1934.
+Following the Nazi seizure of power, his German citizenship was revoked (based on the 1933 Law on the Revocation of Naturalization and the Withdrawal of German Nationality) in March 1934.

 Death

-Remmele, his wife and son Helmut were arrested during the Great Purge.
-On 7 March 1939, Remmele was sentenced to death and shot the same day at Donskoy Cemetery in Moscow.
+Remmele, his wife and their son Helmut were arrested in May 1937 during the Great Purge.
+Helmut was either shot immediately after his condemnation in January 1938 or died on his way to the Gulag.
+On 7 March 1939, Hermann Remmele was sentenced to death and shot the same day at Donskoy Cemetery in Moscow.
 A Soviet court rehabilitated him in 1988.

 Personal life

-Remmele was married (Anna (1888-1947) and had two children, one of them Helmut Remmele (1910–1938).
+Remmele was married to Anna Lauer (1888–1947).
+They had two children, Helmut Remmele (1910–1938) and Hedwig Remmele (1907–1984).